Extensive Range

 How should I prepare Rooibos loose leaf tea?

 Rooibos is delicious served without milk, but you can add a drop of milk and even honey or sugar to taste, or make a fantastic Rooibos iced tea.
-And, as Rooibos is naturally caffeine-free, it can be enjoyed at any time of day and into the evening.
+As Rooibos is naturally caffeine-free, it can be enjoyed at any time of day and into the evening.

 Where can I buy the best Rooibos tea?